Ajr-r/COMPI/MISC.md

 }

 ```
-# BUIT IN PERMUTATION AND COMBINATION
+# BUILT IN PERMUTATION AND COMBINATION
 ```C++
 #include <bits/stdc++.h>
 using namespace std;